 Notice that it’s only the School Library level that is concerned with classification or a system; such is often handled at the district level.
 The School Librarian’s main concern is to simply help students use the system to find what they need.
 I particularly like the wording of Think #2 and I’ve written about designing such opportunities for science and for social studies in a way that coordinates DDC with both “the discipline” and with classroom learning.

-Nothing in NSLS states, or even suggests, that the learner needs to “know” details of the Dewey Decimal System!
-A Learner only needs to identify whether the school library has a book they need, and then be able to find the book on the shelf.
+Nothing in NSLS states, or even suggests, that the learner needs to know details of the Dewey Decimal System.
+After identifying whether the school library has a book they need, a learner only needs to be able to find the book on the shelf.

 Education is changing from a content-based mentality to critical-thinking and problem-solving, so why teach a content-based lesson on Dewey?
-DDC organizes Classes & Divisions “by discipline,” but how many School Librarians honestly understand the difference between “class,” “division,” and “discipline” well enough to explain it to each other, let alone a kid?
-(And a kid doesn’t need to know that content!)
-How many School Librarians really know more than a few Dewey Divisions?
-Quick, what are the 10 Divisions of 500s Science or of 700s Arts & Leisure?
-And those are the easy ones!
+DDC organizes Classes & Divisions “by discipline,” but few School Librarians honestly understand the difference between “class,” “division,” and “discipline” well enough to explain it to each other, let alone a kid—who doesn’t need to know that at all.
+Most School Librarians only know a few Dewey Divisions.
+Quick: name the 10 Divisions of the Science 500s or the Arts & Leisure 700s.
+And those are the easy ones.

-The school library is all about problem-solving, and we need to use that approach to teach how to use an organization system to locate resources.
+The school library is all about problem-solving, and we need to make our lessons about how to use an organization system to locate resources.
 Students only need to understand that each place value in a Dewey decimal number stands for a more specific subject or topic, so more decimals mean a narrower topic of a book.
 What those subjects or topics are should be a sign on a shelf, not a scrap of trivia in a kid’s brain.

 This goes beyond just a lesson; it touches on the latest trend of dumping Dewey for a “kid-friendly” word-based system.
-I’m astonished when I hear this, since Dewey is a shorter and simpler notation for indicating the subject of a book in order to locate it on the shelf.
-I doubt that kids are any more likely to learn letter acronyms than Dewey numbers.
+I’m astonished when I hear this, since Dewey is itself a short, simple notation for locating a book on the shelf.
+I doubt that kids are any more likely to “learn” letter acronyms than Dewey numbers.

 We’ll still have to teach them how to find a book using a classification system, they’ll still have to look up what the topics are, and we’ll still need to put signs on the shelves, all of which we can just as easily do with Dewey numbers!

-Granted, for elementary students, especially very young ones who haven’t learned about decimals, Dewey numbers may seem a bit daunting, but even a kindergartner quickly learns to count to 100, and helping kids discern and practice numerical order seems to me a much more important skill to focus on than what the numbers stand for.
-It’s incredible that many of my 6th graders couldn’t do this, so a lesson activity that sends kids off to find books by number is not only a better strategy for the library—and for reinforcing Math skills—but it’s a lot more fun for them!
-At least it always was for my 6th & 7th graders after I finally changed my lessons from content to process!
+Granted, for elementary students, especially very young ones who haven’t learned about decimals, Dewey numbers may seem a bit daunting, but even a kindergartner quickly learns to count to 100, and helping kids discern and practice numerical order is a more important skill to focus on than what the numbers stand for.
+It’s incredible that many of my 6th graders can’t do this, so a lesson activity that sends kids off to find books by number is not only a better strategy for the library—and for reinforcing Math skills—but it’s a lot more fun!
+At least it always is for my 6th & 7th graders after I changed my lessons from content to process!

-Animated slide to practice putting decimals in order.
+Animated lesson slide for students to practice putting decimals in order.

 WHY DO I SAY “DEWEY NUMBERS”?

-I identify areas of the library by what’s on the spine labels of the books; since there’s a Dewey number on the spine labels, it’s the Dewey area of the library.
-My decision to begin doing this came at that same (incredibly boring) orientation: I was explaining that we separate fiction books from the 800s into their own area of the library, but the ‘non-fiction’ area still had some fictional books, such as aliens, fairy tales, and poetry.
+Should you be wondering why I deliberately use the phrase Dewey numbers—and Dewey books—I identify areas of the library by what’s on the spine labels of the books; since there’s a Dewey number on the spine labels, it’s the Dewey area of the library.
+My decision to begin doing this came during the aforementioned (incredibly boring) orientation: I was explaining that we separate fiction books from the 800s into their own area of the library, but the ‘non-fiction’ area still had some fictional books, such as aliens, fairy tales, and poetry.
 I thought, “Why am I making this so confusing to students?
 If I just call them Dewey-number books I’ll alleviate confusion and questions!”
 So from then on, that’s what I called them.
 Now I clarify with students that ‘non-fiction’ is about the content of a book, not it’s location.
 If you take anything from this blog post, I hope it’s the terms ‘Dewey area’ and ‘Dewey-number books.’
 Our kids deserve common sense.